Nastel/tnt4j-streams-zorka/README.md

 * [Apache Maven 3](https://maven.apache.org/)
 * [TNT4J-Streams](https://github.com/Nastel/tnt4j-streams) `core` module in particular

-All other required dependencies are defined in project modules `pom.xml` files.
+All other required dependencies are defined in project [`pom.xml`](./pom.xml) file.
 If maven is running online mode it should download these defined dependencies automatically.

 ### Manually installed dependencies